Jake Borelli

-Jake Borelli (born May 13, 1991) is an American actor.
-He is known for his roles as Wolfgang on the Nickelodeon comedy series The Thundermans (2015–2018) and Dr. Levi Schmitt on the ABC medical drama Grey's Anatomy (2017–2024).
+Jake Borelli (born May 13, 1991) is an American actor and director.
+He is known for his roles as Wolfgang on the Nickelodeon comedy series The Thundermans (2015–2018) and Dr. Levi Schmitt on the ABC medical drama Grey's Anatomy (2017–2025).

 Early life

 Borelli was born in Columbus, Ohio, to Linda Borelli and Mike Borelli.
 He has two older brothers, Ben and Zack.
 He enjoys painting, art and considered attending art school when he won a national art competition during his senior year of high school.
 In 2009, he graduated from Upper Arlington High School and was accepted to University of California, Los Angeles and Ohio State University but decided to move to Los Angeles to pursue acting.
 While in Columbus, Borelli also performed in more than a dozen shows with the Columbus Children's Theatre which included roles in Cheaper by the Dozen; The Lion, The Witch and The Wardrobe; Wiley and the Hairy Man; and Holes.